The name of the company is Norsk Hydro ASA.

 These preferential rights shall not apply if the increase is made in order to issue shares to third parties as compensation for their transfer of assets to the company.
 The certificates may be transferred independently of the shares.

-The company's Board of Directors shall be composed of nine to eleven members who are elected by the Corporate Assembly for periods of two years at a time.
+The company's Board of Directors shall be composed of nine to eleven members who are elected by the Corporate Assembly for periods of up to two years at a time.
 The Corporate Assembly elects the chairperson and the deputy chairperson of the Board of Directors for the same period.

 If the office of a director comes to an end during the period for which he or she is elected, the Corporate Assembly may elect another director to hold office for the remainder of the period in question.

 The Nomination Committee consists of minimum three and maximum four members who shall be shareholders or shareholders’ representative.
 The members of the Nomi-nation Committee, including its chairperson, are elected by the General Meeting.
 The chairperson of the Nomination Committee and at least one other member shall be elected among the members of the Corporate Assembly elected by the shareholders.
 The members of the Nomination Committee are elected for periods of up to two years at a time.
 If the chairperson resigns as member of the Nomination Committee during the electoral period, the Nomination Committee shall elect among its members a new chairperson for the remainder of the new chairperson’s electoral period.